VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_3_ToolsForClassAuthors/Chapter_15_ObjectOrientedProgramming/notes.md

 ### member access specifier
 **private** members of the base class are not accessible to the derived class, or users of the class.
 Only a friend has access.
 **public** members of the base class are accessible to the derived object, users of the class and friend.
-**protected** members of the base class are accessible to the derived class and friends of the derived class but not the users of the base class, but they can access only through a derived object.
+**protected** members of the base class are accessible to the derived class and friends of the derived class but not the users of the base class, friend and derived class can access only through a derived object.
  ```c++

         class Base {